 It is against the law for anyone to drive under the influence.
 This is because it poses a very serious threat not only to the driver’s safety but that of others on the road as well.
 It is because of this that they can be held liable for an accident they cause due to this behavior.
 However, they may not be the only party responsible for the accident.
 If the driver was served alcohol at an establishment or social event before it happened, the party who served them may be held liable as well.
-This is possible through the state’s DRAM shop and social host laws.
+This is possible through PA’s DRAM shop and social host laws.
 If you were injured in a drunk driving accident, it is important to retain the services of an experienced Pennsylvania personal injury attorney who can recover the compensation you deserve.

-DRAM Shop Laws
+DRAM Shop Laws in Pennsylvania

 DRAM shop laws in Pennsylvania exist to protect the victims of drunk driving accidents by holding establishments responsible for serving a visibly intoxicated driver who goes on to cause an accident.
 Places with a liquor license, such as bars, restaurants, etc., are required to notice signs of intoxication so that they can stop serving.
 Signs to look out for can include slurred speech, incoherent speech, stumbling, glassy or bloodshot eyes, difficulty finishing sentences, falling, impaired fine-motor skills, and more.

 In the event that an establishment continues to serve the driver, they can be held liable for any accidents, injuries, or deaths they cause as a result.
-DRAM shop laws can be applied in the following situations:
+PA DRAM shop laws can be applied in the following situations:

 - An employee of an establishment served alcohol to a person who was visibly intoxicated